yogsototh/Scratch/content/html/en/blog/2010-06-14-multi-language-choices.md

 As I edit my files with [vim](http://vim.org), it is really easy to add `fr:` or `en:` at some line's beginning using the useful `C-v`.
 However [nanoc](http://nanoc.stoneship.org) was conceived to be used for one language only.
 Or to be used with the first method.
 I tried to adapt nanoc to my usage.
 But after a while, I found it easier to pre-filter the nanoc work by a simple script.
 My script transform my file into two new files.
 And all work like a charm.

-You can get my blog source at [github.com/yogsototh/n3blog](http://github.com/yogsototh/n3blog).
+You can get my blog code source (without most of articles) at [github.com/yogsototh/nanoc3_blog](http://github.com/yogsototh/nanoc3_blog).
 I'll make a new blog entry about how to use it.
 I added many scripts and libraries to help making nice website.